Quintus Pompeius Falco: Governor of Asia

+Retirement

+When Falco returned home from Asia, he retired from his public career to his estates, likely near Tusculum.
 Pompeius Falco is last heard of in a letter by the young Marcus Aurelius to Fronto, likely written in 143, in which he recalls a visit to Falco's estate three years prior.
 There the elderly senator and soldier showed the boy and his father around the grounds, and pointed out a tree with numerous branches that Falco called a catachanna.

 Family

 Falco married Sosia Polla, the daughter of Quintus Sosius Senecio, twice consul (cos.
 99, 107), and the granddaughter of Sextus Iulius Frontinus, also a three-time consul (cos.
 97, 98, 100); McDermott dates their marriage to after Falco's return from Judea—namely, either the year 108 or slightly later.
 They are known to have had at least one son, Quintus Pompeius Sosius Priscus, consul in 149.